 A stroke can be a life-changing event, and not just for the person who is experiencing it.
 When it comes to preventing, treating and recovering from a stroke, put your trust in the state’s first Comprehensive Stroke Center (CSC) certified by the Joint Commission and the only one in central Arkansas — the UAMS Health Stroke Center.
 The center treats adult patients with all types of strokes.
 This includes strokes caused by both blood clots (ischemia) and bleeding in the brain (intracranial hemorrhage).

-When you are treated for a stroke at UAMS, you get a full team of specialists who make important contributions to your overall care.
+When you are treated for a stroke at UAMS Health, you get a full team of specialists who make important contributions to your overall care.
 This includes healthcare providers like neurologists, vascular surgeons, neurosurgeons, cardiologists, neuroradiologists, rehabilitation specialists, and speech/swallowing specialists, among many others.

 UAMS has 24/7 staffing to deliver the “clot-busting” drug, TPA, as well as advanced clot removal techniques including Merci thrombus retrieval, and other acute intravascular procedures.
 As a certified Level 1 Trauma Center, we have a dedicated neurological ICU service, a vascular neurosurgeon, and a dedicated trauma neurosurgeon available at all times.